heidelberg-hepml/lorentz-gatr/README.md

 python run.py -cn config -cp runs/amplitudes/hello_world_amplitudes train=false warm_start_idx=0
 ```
 The warm_start_idx specifies which model in the models folder should be loaded and defaults to 0.

+The configuration files in this repository define small models to allow quick test runs, these are NOT the configuration files used for the paper.
+The hyperparameters used for the paper can be found there.

 ## 3. Using L-GATr